Program Accreditation

 Program Outcomes

-1. The medical assisting program at Del Mar College had a 100% certification exam pass rate in 2022.
+- The medical assisting program at Del Mar College has a two-year exam passage rate for the years 2022-2023 of 100%.

-2. The medical assisting program at Del Mar College had a retention rate of 87.5% for 2022.
+- The medical assisting program at Del Mar College has a two-year average for job placement for the years 2022-2023 of 85.29%.

 Individuals graduating from Medical Assisting programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) must demonstrate knowledge of the subject matters required for competence in the medical assisting profession.
 They must incorporate the cognitive (C) knowledge in performance of the psychomotor (P) skills and the affective (A) behaviors.